pragmatic-bear/sfdx-code-review-action/README.md

 ## Description
 Action will checkout the repository and fetch the Head and base branches of the Pull Request.
 It will then install the Salesforce CLI and Code Analyzer plugin.

 The Run of the analyser is limited to the changed files.
-The produced issue report is compared to the GitHub Pull Request diff and issues relevant to visible changes in the PR are included as inline comments in the Pull Request review
+The produced issue report is compared to the GitHub Pull Request diff and issues relevant to visible changes in the PR are included as inline comments in the Pull Request review.

 Maximum of 39 comments are added as part of the review itself (due to time limits on API request).
 Any additional comments will be added separately outside of the review if the ```max_comments``` setting is set to a higher value (in 5s intervals to protect from API Rate Limits).